Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

 \subsection{Conclusion}

-From the annotation results, we see that GPT3 is definitely not as good as humans in performing the tasks of generating keywords, tones and icons.
-However, we still argue that using GPT3 in the system can be helpful in the image generation process to help reduce time as well as mental stress.
-GPT3 can complete the same tasks that humans would take more than 25 minutes in under a few seconds.
-The NASA TLX also indicates a high level of mental demand, effort and frustration for doing the tasks and using GPT3 to provide recommendations eliminates these efforts and stress.
-Furthermore, we found that the percentage of GPT3 generated results being rated above 4 is enough for providing ideas and inspirations for people.
-Specifically, out of the ten generated outcomes, we would get at least 5 good keywords, 2 good tones, 5 icons from keywords and 3 icons from tones and that is enough for coming up with ideas in the graphics generation process. \textbf{Therefore, the performance of GPT3 and the effort level required by humans to complete these tasks justify the use of GPT3 in the system for generating keywords, tones and icons.}
+From the annotation results, we see that GPT-3 is definitely not as good as humans at performing the keyword, tone, and icon generation tasks.
+However, we argue that GPT-3 can be very effective at reducing time and mental stress from our NASA-TLX results.
+GPT-3 can complete the same tasks a human can do in 25 minutes in under a few seconds, eliminating unnecessary mental demand, effort, and frustration.
+Furthermore, we found that the percentage of highly rated GPT-3 generated results was high enough to provide usable suggestions for people.\textbf{Therefore, GPT-3's competent performance on these tasks and the high mental effort that would be required by humans to generate keywords, tones, and icons validates how useful GPT-3 can be in a text-to-image system.}

-For artistic style recommendations, we found that both forward and backward methods still has room for improvement.
-We found that out of five recommended art styles, at least two would be good results with the forward method and at least one would be good results with the backward method.